chupig834/ML_Algorithm/KMeans/readme.md

 <li>the nearest neighbor algorithm using the K-means centroids,</li>
 <li>image compression via the K-means algorithm.</li>
 </ul>

-<p>NOTE:
-Depending on your environment you may need to install the python library named "pillow", which is used by matplotlib to process some of the images needed for this assignment.
-You can install it by running "pip3 install pillow" in your command line.</p>

 <h2 id="k-means-clustering">Q1.
 K-means++ initialization</h2>
 K-means++ generally performs much better than the vanilla K-means algorithm.